serverless/serverless/docs/providers/azure/cli-reference/remove.md

 # Azure - Remove

-The `sls remove` command will remove the deployed service, defined in your current working directory, from the provider.
+The `serverless remove` command will remove the deployed service, defined in your current working directory, from the provider.

 ```bash
 serverless remove